confusedkernel/earworms/README.md

   - !clear
 ```
 #### Known Issues
-Latest Version: *Snapshot 220407*
+Latest Version: *Snapshot 220716*
 ```
-  - auto-skip on track end is not working
+  - auto-skip on track end will not report new playing track
 ```